BigDataProcSystems/Docker/docs/hadoop_docker_part_2.md

 - OpenJDK 8 on Debian (`openjdk:8-jdk-slim` and `openjdk:8-jre-slim`)
 - OpenJDK 8 on Alpine (`openjdk:8-alpine` and `openjdk:8-jre-alpine`)

-The last implemetation on Alpine can be considered as the best one among them.
+The last implementation on Alpine can be considered as the best one among them.

 ### Built on Ubuntu